RenatodaCostaSantos/Data_analysis_projects/Challenging_Topics_Physics/README.md

 # Data analysis

-A more precise and technical analysis and answers for the questions below can be found in the jupyter nootebooks above.
+More precise and technical analysis and answers for the questions below can be found in the jupyter nootebooks.

 We try to use a more intuitive, however less precise, approach below.

 ## Are shorter videos watched more often than longer ones?

-The graph below shows that, contrary to our guess, longer videos seems to have more views than shorter ones.
+The graph below shows that, contrary to our guess, longer videos seem to have more views than shorter ones.

-Actually, the graph suggest that videos with time duration that fall into the 8 to 12 minutes or higher than 14 minutes are usually watched more often.
+Actually, the graph suggests that videos with the time duration that fall into the 8 to 12 minutes or higher than 14 minutes are usually watched more often.

 This means no need to be anxious to keep the videos under 8 minutes when recording physics videos for youtube.